 Let me introduce you to big Al!

 My Mum passed away in November 2019.
-She died ‘peacefully’ in a nursing home after a long illness which left her unable to speak, eat or drink.
+She died ‘peacefully’ in a nursing home after a lingering illness which left her unable to speak, eat or drink.
 Her swallowing reflex was slowly obliterated.
-How frustrating and ultimately terrifying for her.
+How frustrating and terrifying for her.
 I can hardly bear to think about it.

 A cruel, debilitating, dehumanising completely heartless and unrelenting disorder called Alzheimer’s.
 Let’s call it Big Al for short.